top of page

 “Where does the Torah speak about [the Messiah]?
 As it is written in Exodus 4:22, “Israel is My son, my firstborn.”
 Where in the decrees of the Prophets?
 It is written in Isaiah 52:13, “Behold my servant will prosper,” and nearby that passage it says in Isaiah 42:1, “Behold my servant, whom I uphold.”
 And where in the Writings?
 Psalm 110:1 says, “HaShem says to my L-rd, “Sit at my right hand,” and Psalm 2:7 says, “He said to Me, You are my son.”
 Yalkut Shimoni ii.621, cited in The Chronicles of the Messiah, Volume 4, First Fruits of Zion, pg.
 124

-Like the Yalkut, Matthew is not citing Hosea 11 as a direct reference to the Messiah, but is illustrating the connection between the Messiah, who is the yechida of Israel, to his Nation.
+Like the Yalkut, Matthew does not cite Hosea 11 as a direct reference to the Messiah but is illustrating the connection between the Messiah, who is the yechida of Israel, to his Nation.
 Dr. Craig Keener observes,

-“The three texts from Deuteronomy (6:13, 16; 8:3) he cites (Mt 4:4, 7, 10) were commands G-d gave to Israel when he tested Israel for forty years in the wilderness, the context of the first one addressing G-d’s “son”.
+“The three texts from Deuteronomy (6:13, 16; 8:3) he cites (Mt 4:4, 7, 10) were commands God gave to Israel when he tested Israel for forty years in the wilderness, the context of the first one addressing G-d’s “son.”
 The IVP Bible Background Commentary, Matthew 4

 Jewish scholar Dr. Michael Brown explains,